GraphBLAS/graphblas-api-cpp/markdown/concepts.md

 ```

 ## Matrix Range
 A matrix in GraphBLAS consists of a range of values distributed over a two-dimensional domain.
 In addition to [`grb::matrix`](#grb::matrix), which directly stores a collection of values, there are other types, such as views, that fulfill the same interface.
-We say that a type `M` is a matrix range if the following semantic requirements are met.
+We say that a type `M` is a matrix range if the following requirements are met.

-### Semantic Requirements
+### Requirements
 1) `M` has a scalar type of the stored values, accessible with `grb::matrix_scalar_type_t<M>`
 2) `M` has an index type used to reference the indices of the stored values, accessible with `grb::matrix_index_type_t<M>`.
 3) `M` is a range with a value type that represents a matrix tuple, containing both the index and scalar value for each stored value.